squareops/road-to-devops/Level-1/M7-Docker/L05-DockerRegistry.md

 **Repository policy** : You can control access to your repositories and the images within them with repository policies.

-**Image**:You can push and pull container images to your repositories.
+**Image**: You can push and pull container images to your repositories.
 You can use these images locally on your development system, or you can use them in Amazon ECS task definitions and Amazon EKS pod specifications. ]